 Version 9 Beta Test Participant Information

 Approved participants in the beta test of the new WorkSchedule.Net will be sent invites by email with a link to setup a new account.
 Using the provided link, participants will give some basic information and follow the brief steps to set up their new company accounts.
+Existing customers will be sent links that assign them the same Company ID they had in version 8.

 In the WorkSchedule.Net v9 accounts, participants will have the option of using the application for either real world production or as a “sandbox” (test only).
-In Company Settings and in the Setup Wizard there is an option to turn on or off “Sandbox Mode”.
+In Company Settings there is an option to turn on or off “Sandbox Mode”.
 With Sandbox Mode on, a notice will show throughout the application at the top of each page (including the mobile app) and in all messages stating that the system is not real world but is for test only.
 This will allow you to test freely with other users and avoid confusion about scheduling that is real vs. for test purposes.

 You will also be beta testing the new full-featured mobile app from a mobile browser at https://m.workschedule.app.
 Although this is technically a mobile “web site”, the installable mobile app is virtually identical, and therefore the mobile web site edition will suffice to beta test the app.
 You can create a shortcut icon for this link to have easier access.